Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-reflections-on-the-year.html.markdown

 #### Evie

 This is the first year I’ve made a conscious decision not to fly.
-Flying can be seen as the default option so changing the way I think has been amazing.
+Flying had always been the default option so changing the way I think has been amazing.
 I went to visit an old university friend who lives in Cologne, and last time I visited I flew, but this time I took the train.
 It was such an easy journey.
 My default has now changed so now I look at trains, ferries and buses rather than go straight for the flight.

+> "Flying had always been the default option so changing the way I think has been amazing."

 #### Gemma